benjiqq/NuBot/SETUP.md

 Its good practice separating configuration parameters in different files.
 In this tutorial we will use the following grouping :
 * market options: exchange keys and market-related settings ;
-* misc options: miscellaneus configuration parameters ;
+* misc options: miscellaneous configuration parameters ;
-* liquidity-info options :  define nubits client communication ;
+* liquidity-info options: define nubits client communication ;
 * price-tracking options: for non-USD pairs, define price feeds ;

-The same structure is used in the `config-sample`files provided with the bot.
+The same structure is used in the `config-sample` files provided with the bot.
 You can edit the provided sample file or create new configuration files.

 ---
 #### Market options